hesselonline/sems/README.md

 ***UPDATE***: I no longer own a GoodWe solar inverter but I am happy to maintain this code.
-Just let me know by creating a Pull request or an Issue, or start a Discussion.
+Just let me know what needs to change, by creating a Pull request or an Issue, or start a Discussion.

 # GoodWe SEMS Portal MQTT Component for Home Assistant